Playfloor/bonzai-template/README.md

   CONTRIBUTING file is an legally precedented way of accepting contributions and is used by both the Linux and GitLab projects.

-* Keeping the trademark paragraph of this README.md helps preserve the identity of the cmdbox project.
+* Keeping the trademark paragraph of this README.md to help preserve the identity of the Bonzai™ project.
 We appreciate your help.

 ## Install

-This command can be installed as a standalone program or composed into a "box" of commands combined with other command modules.
+This command can be installed as a standalone program or composed into a "tree" of commands.

 Use `go install` to install as a standalone:

 ```
-go install github.com/rwxrob/cmdbox-foo/foo@latest
+go install github.com/rwxrob/bonzai-foo/foo@latest
 ```

 > ⚠️ Note the use of  `go get` for installation has been
 > deprecated since 1.17 even though many projects still included
 > outdated installation documentation.